 Here are a few things to note about the chart:

 The King James Version (KJV) is great for historical value and poetic language.
-It’s not on my recommended list of easy to read versions because it uses Elizabethan English from the 1600s.
+It’s not on my recommended list of easy-to-read versions because it uses Elizabethan English from the 1600’s.
+I do enjoy the New King James Version (NKJV) though, which is an updated edition that preserves the beauty of the language.

 Some of the reading levels have a range because different publishers and groups have different standards for how to measure them.